 This macro carries value of variable “k” as 10 from macro “P1” to macro “P2” and in this macro, the value will be reset to 15 but the moment it comes back to finish the macro to the first macro “P1” the value of “k” back to 10, not 15.

 ByVal argument doesn’t affect the variable value even after running the macro but with By Ref argument, we can carry the value of the variable from one macro to the other.

 This has been a guide to VBA Byval.
-Here we discuss how to use the ByVal argument in excel VBA along with the examples and downloadable excel sheet.
+Here we discuss how to use the ByVal argument in VBA along with the examples and downloadable excel template.
 You can learn more about VBA from the following articles –